Climate-CAFE/Climate-CAFE.github.io/_sources/tutorial.md

 # Contributing to the Climate-Health CAFÉ Dataverse Collection

-This tutorial provides step-by-step instructions on how to upload data to [Dataverse](https://dataverse.harvard.edu/) and select the "Climate CAFE" organization as the Host Dataverse.
+This tutorial provides step-by-step instructions on how to upload data to [Dataverse](https://dataverse.harvard.edu/) and select the "Climate Change and Health Research Coordinating Center (CAFE) Collection" organization as the Host Dataverse.
 Dataverse is a robust platform for sharing, archiving, and collaborating on research data.

 To ensure the reproducibility of your data, it's essential to include a link to your GitHub repository in the dataset's description.
 This link should lead to the pipeline that outlines the process for creating the data.